 "At ICU we see a move to more centrally managed systems in the coming years.
 Not only will this lower total cost of ownership of the IT infrastructure, it will also reduce the environmental footprint."

-Schelling concluded: "With SUSE Linux Enterprise Server on IBM LinuxONE, we can bring together the very best in enterprise and open source technologies to help our customers run better businesses."
+Schelling concluded: "With SLES on IBM LinuxONE, we can bring together the very best in enterprise and open source technologies to help our customers run better businesses."